bobbadshy/touchosc_shiva_preset_manager/README.md

 # Shiva Preset Manager

 *Shiva Preset Manager* is a sophisticated preset module (OSC template) that can be added to your existing [TouchOSC](https://hexler.net/touchosc) control surface to save, load and manage presets of your control settings.
+Check out the detailed feature list below!

+If you like this software, and use it frequently or in a commercial context, please consider supporting development with a small donation!
+Check out the [Donations](#Donations) section at the end of this Readme. 🙂

 ## Contents